Finitely generated saturated multi-Rees algebras: Acknowledgements

 \section{Acknowledgements}

 The authors would like to thank their Ph.D. advisors, Prof. Steven Dale Cutkosky, Prof. Tony Joseph Puthenpurakal and Prof. Jugal Kishore Verma.
-The authors are also grateful to the Infosys Foundation for providing partial financial support.
+Additionally, they thank Prof. Manoj Kummini for suggesting a simpler proof of Lemma \ref{symbol2}.
+Major part of this work was carried out when both the authors were postdocs at the Chennai Mathematical Institute, India.
+The authors are grateful to the Infosys Foundation for providing partial financial support during their stay at CMI.